sebastiansandqvist/blixt/README.md

 // `todoSchema` is a function that is called with the current state object
 // after each action -- it ensures that the state adheres to this schema: const todoSchema = T({
   newTodoText: T.string,
   todoList: T.arrayOf(T.schema({
     done: T.bool,
     text: T.string
   }))
 });

-// change the above actions definition to this,
-// passing in the typechecker as the second argument const todoActions = blixt.actions({
+// Now we are passing in the typechecker as the second argument
+// to blixt.actions()
+const todoActions = blixt.actions({
   updateText(context, input) {
     context.state.newTodoText = input;
   },
   addTodo(context) {
     context.state.todoList.push({
       done: false,
       text: context.state.newTodoText
     });
     context.actions.updateText('');
   }
 }, todoSchema);
 ```

 You'll see an error in the console if that schema is ever violated.
 In production, you can disable the type checking by setting `T.disabled` to true.
-In your test environment, you can set `T.throws` to true to have type errors thrown rather than just logged via `console.error`.

 #### Modules